Babies in a Tiny House Part 1

 - Pocket change to try those things out together!

-- I’m afraid I don’t catch any breaks in the sleep department… compared to a lot of parents I got off easy here too though.
-There are still days spent at my wits end, with kiddos pressing every nerve but I like to think lessening other stresses lets me get through sleepless nights and opinionated toddlers easier :).
+- I’m afraid I don’t catch any breaks in the sleep department… compared to a lot of parents I got off easy here though too.
+There are still days spent at my wits end.
+Kiddos pressing every nerve but I like to think lessening other stresses lets me get through sleepless nights and opinionated toddlers easier :).

 All of that adds up to more time with my littles developing their curiosity, their confidence and making memories (mostly for me at this point).
 Right now, and for the next several years, that is my priority and this tiny house helps very much with that.